circushaase/Haase-Data-Viz-Portfolio/README.md

 ## Final Project
 ### Initial Outline and Sketches
 I began establishing the storyline of my final project, focused on the US Agriculture Industry, by creating hand-drawn sketches and laying out a story arc.
-Check them out [here](/final_project_LaraHaase.md).
+Check them out [here](/Final_Project_Part_I.md).

+### Storyboarding and User Research
+I used hand-drawn chart mock ups and filler text on Shorthand.com to layout my story and begin building its design features.
+I then did three user interviews to get feedback on how to improve the story and user experience.
+Check out the steps in my process [here](/Final_Project_Part_II_storyboarding.md).

+### Final Draft
+Once getting the appropiate data and wrangling it, I began creating visualizations, primarily with FLourish.
+I also wrote up the text body and incorporated user feedback.
+Read about the last steps in the final process [here](/Final_Project_Part_III.md).